NJrslv/dist-graph-processing/README.md

 - [Details](#details)

 ## Introduction
-`distgraphia` is a an educational distributed system that is `not` fault-tolerant, with the aim of implementing the fundamental structure of a distributed system.
+`distgraphia` is an educational distributed system that is `not` fault-tolerant, with the aim of implementing the fundamental structure of a distributed system.

 ## Build